Adaptive Text Anonymization: Learning Privacy-Utility Trade-offs via Prompt Optimization: Implementation Details

 \paragraph{Rich Feedback Generation.} We generate rich feedback for each task automatically using \Qwenemoji{}~Qwen3-Next-80B-A3B-Instruct, though we observed similar results with other closed and open models.
 The rich feedback agent transforms simple scalar metrics into detailed, actionable feedback strings that guide the evolutionary prompt optimization process.
 Figure~\ref{fig:rich_feedback_prompt} shows the instruction provided to the rich feedback agent.

 \paragraph{Base vs. Rich Feedback Examples.} To illustrate the difference between base and rich feedback, consider the TAB dataset.
 The base feedback simply states: \textit{"The overall score is 0.65, which is the arithmetic mean of the utility score (0.75) and the privacy score (0.55).
 Try to improve both scores."} In contrast, the rich feedback provides: \textit{"Overall Score: 0.650 (out of 1.0).
 Score Breakdown: Utility (semantic similarity): 0.750.
 Privacy (entity masking rate): 0.550.
 Remaining Sensitive Entities (3): John Smith, 555-1234, john@example.com.
 Try to mask more entities while preserving the utility of the text."} This additional context enables more targeted instruction refinement.
 We present example feedback result implementation in Listing~\ref{code:richfeedbackexample}.
 The rich feedback includes detailed analysis, specific entities or errors, and actionable guidance.
-This additional context enables more targeted instruction refinement. \lstinputlisting[language=Python,breaklines=true,showstringspaces=false,caption=Generated rich feedback implementation for TAB., label=code:richfeedbackexample]{code/rich_feedback_example.py}
+This additional context enables more targeted instruction refinement.
+The remaining tasks implementation is available on our GitHub \url{https://github.com/gabrielloiseau/adaptive-text-anonymization}. \lstinputlisting[language=Python,breaklines=true,showstringspaces=false,caption=Generated rich feedback implementation for TAB., label=code:richfeedbackexample]{code/rich_feedback_example.py}

 \paragraph{Optimization Hyperparameters.} All experiments use a fixed rollout budget of $B=1500$ LLM forward passes.
 During Stage 2 (warm-start), we use early stopping with patience $n=5$ iterations to preserve budget for refinement.
 In Stage 3, we set the adaptive validation sampling ratio to $\alpha=0.3$, evaluating candidate prompts on 30\% of the validation set in a round-robin fashion.
 The reflection minibatch size is set to 3 examples across all tasks.
 We use 111 examples for training and 111 examples for validation, with all remaining data reserved exclusively for testing.
 The seed prompt is the default instruction generated by DSPy for a minimal anonymization signature (\texttt{text -> anonymized\_text}), without any task-specific engineering.